Republican Pennsylvania leaders submit plan for redrawing congressional map

 The newly-drawn political map was ordered on Jan.
 22 by the state Supreme Court, which invalidated the existing congressional district boundaries as an illegal gerrymander created by the Republican-controlled state legislature.

-In a 5-2 vote along party lines, the high court’s majority of Democratic-appointed justices found the existing map’s lines were precisely drawn to deliberately dilute the voting strength of registered Democrats, in violation of the state’s constitution.
+In a 5-2 vote along party lines, the high court’s Democratic majority of elected judges found the existing map’s lines were precisely drawn to deliberately dilute the voting strength of registered Democrats, in violation of the state’s constitution.

 A revamped map of the 18 U.S. House districts in Pennsylvania, a key battleground state in the 2016 presidential race, could reshape the political balance in this year’s mid-term electoral battle for control of Congress.